Tribal Lands of Cameroon

 Douala, however, is much older and was founded by the Portuguese when they first arrived in the 15th century – indeed it was the Portuguese that are responsible for the modern name, as it is derived from the word ‘cameroes’ (prawns) a reference to the good fishing that they found here.
 Today it is a vibrant city with an excellent nightlife, and although like many cities in the region parts are rather run down, it can be a fun place to explore and soak up the tropical ambience.

-Day 2 - Ekom Falls - Melong
+Day 2 - Ekom Falls - Bafoussam

-Day 3 - Bandjoun - Bappit - Koutaba
+Day 3 - Bangoulap

 The Bamileke people